 Pedestrian and children’s crossings: Only mentioned as illegal in SA.

-Bicycles lanes: Not allowed in NSW, Queensland, Victoria, SA and ACT.
+Bicycles lanes: Not allowed in NSW, Victoria, SA and ACT.
 No mention of bicycle lanes in Tasmanian rules.
+Queensland riders can use 50m of a bicycle lane to enter a bicycle storage area.

 Tram lanes: Only mentioned as illegal in Victoria and SA.